difference between dominant and recessive

 Understanding the difference between dominant and recessive traits is an important aspect of genetics.
 It can impact how we understand inheritance and can also help us better understand how genes are expressed.
 By familiarizing ourselves with these concepts, we can gain a deeper appreciation for the complexity and wonder of the natural world around us.

-See also difference between fascism and communism
+See also difference between normality and molarity

 Table difference between dominant and recessive